 If you are not sure the witness will show up, serve him or her with a Summons to Witness.
-The Summons to Witness is a Tribunal document ordering the witness to attend the hearing and to bring whatever documents you describe in the Summons.
+The Summons to Witness is a Tribunal document ordering the witness to attend the hearing and to bring whatever documents you describe in the summons to the hearing.

-Contact the Tribunal to request the Summons to Witness forms.
+Contact the Tribunal to request Summons to Witness forms.
 Make sure you allow sufficient time before the hearing to obtain and serve the summons.